 So by now, we had the trainers probably wondering "Why should I enter this Challenge?
 Why should I invest time into a horse that's going back to MHARF at the end of the Challenge?
 Why give $25 to MHARF?"
 Those are very good questions; how's this for motivation?

 - We're not going to keep this all quiet and everything - oh, no - not by a long shot.
 We're going to advertise the Challenge and will let the media know what we're up to and we think they'll be interested.
 But if they're not...

 - We're going to be posting progress on this website.
 We get a little more than 1,400 hits a day, and this greatly increased in the months prior to the challenge.

 - We will also issue each trainer a blog of their own, which we link to from our website.
 The trainer is able to then update their blog as frequently as they like, post photos, and post additional contact information regarding themselves and the services they offer.

 - Last but not least, here's some monetary motivation to consider.
 Similar to last year we're offering awards that carry a monetary prize.
-However, this year the purse has increased from $5,000 in total to 9,000!
-The Grand Prize for the Challenge is a $4,500 purse, with second place taking home a $2,500 purse - and we are also offering five $400 class awards, along with gift baskets for the Best Groomed, Best Blog, and People's Choice.
+However, this year the purse has increased to $10,000!
+The Grand Prize for the Challenge is a $4,500 purse, with second place taking home a $2,500 purse - the remaining prize money will be distributed to first to fourth place in each of five classes, along with gift baskets for the Best Groomed, Best Blog, and People's Choice.
 There are also raffles for the public.
 And just like all the past years, bragging rights are certainly part of each award